hellogreg/pstv/pstv.md

 I've got a half-dozen devices in my house on which I can watch Netflix.
 So why do I need another?

 Maybe I don't.
 But the PSTV needs it, in part for the same reason some hotels have pools they know will rarely be used.
 People often make decisions based on what they think they might do.
-If you take away an option, you could lose them as customers.
+If you take away an option, you could lose potential customers.

 Also, it is nice to have -- just in case.
 Being able to switch right from a game to movie without turning off my device or changing inputs on my TV is a nice little perk.
 Plus, Sony has the best Netflix interface.
+I know that it's up to Netflix to make their PSTV app, but I'm sure that Sony, if they wanted, could persuade/pay them to get it done -- even if it's just a matter of making the Vita version compatible.

 For my summer vacation, I’m taking one portable media device with me.
-If the PSTV had Netflix and Spotify, it’d be a no-brainer.
+If the PSTV had Netflix (and/or Spotify and/or YouTube), it’d be a no-brainer to take it.
 But instead, I’m bringing the Amazon Fire TV Stick, because I can use it to watch Netflix and listen to Prime Music on the road.

 ### PlayStation Retro Mode